S2k22/Medical-Segmentation-Kvasir-Instrument/README.md

 - A.Normalize.
 This normalizes the pixel values based on the default mean and standard deviation
 - ToTensorV2.
 Converts the processed images and masks into PyTorch tensors.

-There is also a separate option called No Augmentation, it only consist of resize, normalize and converting to tensor, it is made so I could train model with or without augmentation.
+There is also a separate option called No Augmentation, it only consists of resize, normalize and convert to tensor.
+It is made so I can train a model with or without augmentation.

 # Models
 In this experiment I have used and compared 3 Deep Learning models: U-Net, U-Net++, FPN.
 And in this section I will try to explain how they work and their structure.